Jacksonville Landing

 The Jacksonville Landing (informally The Landing) was a festival marketplace in Downtown Jacksonville, Florida, at the intersection of Independent Drive and Laura Street, along the Jacksonville Riverwalk.
-It was built by the Rouse Company for $37.5 million, opened in 1987, and officially closed after the 4th of July festivities in 2019.
-Demolition began about October 8, 2019.
+It was built by The Rouse Company for $37.5 million, opened in 1987, and officially closed after 4 July festivities in 2019.
+Demolition began on October 8, 2019.
 The 126,000 sqft center was comparable to New York City's South Street Seaport, Boston's Faneuil Hall, and Miami's Bayside Marketplace, all developed by Rouse.